ibm-cloud-docs/logs-router/route-manage.md

 9. In **Routing rules**, modify the **Action** for the rule:

-    - Select `Send` for the rule to route metrics to the associated targets.
+    - Select `Send` for the rule to route platform logs to the associated targets.

-    - Select `Drop` for the rule to drop metrics matching this rule.
+    - Select `Drop` for the rule to drop platform logs matching this rule.

-10. Add or modify the [inclusion filters](/docs/logs-router?topic=logs-router-route_rules_definitions&interface=ui#route_rules_definitions_filters) to determine the metrics routed to the targets specified in the rule.
+10. Add or modify the [inclusion filters](/docs/logs-router?topic=logs-router-route_rules_definitions&interface=ui#route_rules_definitions_filters) to determine the platform logs routed to the targets specified in the rule.

    Select the desired filter and condition and specify the value to be matched by the inclusion filter.